hmito/esj73web/regist_session_en.md

 ### Online Presentations

-**Online presentations will not be accepted for presentations with abstract submission at this conference.**

-**Online presentations will not be accepted for presentations with abstract submission** at this conference, except in cases where reasonable accommodation is required.
+**Online presentations will not be accepted for presentations with abstract submission** at this conference.
+All such presentations must be given on-site, except in cases where reasonable accommodation is required.

 If it is difficult to present on-site, **remote presentations using Zoom will be permitted only for presentations that do not require abstract submission**, such as explanation of purpose, comments, or statements of opinion.
 These presentations can also be recorded and included in the on-demand streaming described below.
 However, **connection to Zoom is strictly limited to organizers and presenters.** The conference organizing committee will [not provide a Wi-Fi environment for sessions](/presentation_en#sessions), so session organizers are required to prepare their own Wi-Fi if needed.